-Milestone Committee Composition 1 Program of Study Committee Minimum 3 faculty: Mentor plus 2 other EXSC faculty 2 Qualifying Exam Committee Minimum 3 faculty: Mentor plus 2 other faculty (can be faculty at USC or outside the university).
+Milestone Committee Composition Program of Study Committee Minimum 3 faculty: Mentor plus 2 other EXSC faculty Qualifying Exam outside the university).
+Committee NOTE: Committee can in Minimum 3 faculty: Mentor plus 2 other faculty (can be faculty at USC or outside the university).
 NOTE: Committee can include members from the Program of Study Committee, but this is not required.
-3 and 4 Dissertation Committee Minimum 4 faculty: Mentor 2 additional EXSC faculty (other members can be faculty at USC or outside the university).
+3 and 4 Dissertation Committee facult exper Minimum 4 faculty: Mentor 2 additional EXSC faculty (other members can be faculty at USC or outside the university).
 Exceptions can be made based on expertise required for the dissertation.
 NOTE: Committee can include members from the Program of Study Committee or Qualifying Exam Committee, but this is not required.